Raytheon sees Pentagon protecting new weapons programs

-WASHINGTON (Reuters) - Raytheon Co (RTN.N) Chief Executive William Swanson on Thursday said he expected top Pentagon leaders to try to protect programs to develop new weapons despite additional budget cuts that took effect on March 1.
+WASHINGTON, April 25 (Reuters) - Raytheon Co Chief Executive William Swanson on Thursday said he expected top Pentagon leaders to try to protect programs to develop new weapons despite additional budget cuts that took effect on March 1.

 Swanson told defense analysts that he recently raised concerns that new program “starts” could suffer in the current budget climate with Deputy Defense Secretary Ashton Carter, but received assurances that Pentagon leaders understood the importance of continuing to develop new technologies.